ayushhdesai/arcan-vpn/README.md

 # Arcan Vpn

-The cannot be shared as the application is currenly under publication on Playstore.
+⚠️ - The code cannot be shared as the application is currently under publication on Playstore.